KevinRPan/kevinrpan.github.io/index.md

 **Education:** As an undergraduate, I studied math, statistics, computer science and economics at the University of Pennsylvania.
 An example project I worked on is with [natural language processing](https://github.com/KevinRPan/Yummly).

 **Hobbies:** When offline, I enjoy travel, lifestyle photography, and snowboarding.
-I am a self-improvement addict and always trying to optimize.
+I am always trying to optimize.